Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 A full list of courses that are available to study as an elective can be found in the course handbook.

 An Honours year is available to students as a separate program in the form of an additional year to those who meet the entry requirements.
-Please refer to the BMath(Hons) program handbook for information about admission requirements for all disciplines.
+For more information about Honours please refer to the Bachelor of Mathematics (Honours) Program Handbook.

 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
 Please visit our International Students website to find out more about the support services available to international students.